 Our “Modern” flat cap is a “Duckbill” whose peaked brim is shaped rather like a duck’s beak.
 This hat developed in design from the popular British flat caps in the nineteenth century, and it is similar to an Ivy hat but with a leaner and probably more contemporary shape.

-The “Arthur” is an eight panel “newsboy” cap (also known as Gatsby cap)
+Introduced in our collection last year the Charlie hat is an eight panel “newsboy” cap (also known as Gatsby cap)

 This hat was named after the people who wore it: the newsboys, kids on street corners selling newspapers.
 Most of them adopted taht hat which became an iconic symbol of that era.

-Both Modern and Arthur hats come in a variety of high quality tweed fabrics and are complimented by a metal signature button.
+All our hats come in a variety of high quality tweed fabrics and are complimented by a metal signature button.